chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization-for-connectors/index.md

     --auth-data-file path/to/oauth-authorization-code.json
 ```

-By following these steps, we've configured our Connector to use OAuth2.0 Client Credentials for server-side interactions and OAuth2.0 Authorization Code for browser-based interactions.
+By following these steps, we've configured our Connector to use OAuth 2.0 Client Credentials for server-side interactions and OAuth 2.0 Authorization Code for browser-based interactions.
 This setup allows for secure communication with external APIs in both scenarios.